 The Hoaran blog is written by an attorney and he sees this same “in progress” situation in the legal arena as well:

-Parties in the United States can settle cases because they essentially agree on the likely outcome.
+Parties in the United States can settle cases because they usually agree on the likely outcome — even if only in secret.
 There is always a 10% chance of an aberrant verdict either way, but within the 80% of expected rulings, the numbers are usually close enough so that both sides can reach agreement at some number near the top of the bell curve.
 But since China cases have no bell curve and no 80%, settlement is as much of a gamble as trial.
 Since going to trial often costs only marginally more than not going to trial, there is little incentive to do anything but see the case through.